danielwaltz/unocss-preset-prime/README.md

 This preset exports helpful types and the generated theme colors directly for extending the theme to support application specific semantic colors.

+> :warning: For usage at runtime, use the dedicated export to prevent loading core UnoCSS logic: `import { primeThemeColors } from 'unocss-preset-prime/theme'`.

 ```ts
 // uno.config.ts
 import { defineConfig, presetWind3 } from 'unocss';